deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 and rolled, clutching at his calf and gritting teeth that were suddenly covered in the blood that was pouring from his nose.

-Adam took off running just ahead of Baseball, and they arrived as Powell rolled over and started to lever himself upright.
+Adam took off running just ahead of BASEBALL, and they arrived as Powell rolled over and started to lever himself upright.

 "Sir—"